 - Using room sensors to measure temperature and presence in each room

-- Can be used with Geofencing to turn schedule on or off.
+- It can be used with Geofencing to turn the schedule on or off.

 - Capable of controlling your AC, Fans or Humidifiers

 The thermostat itself is pretty good.
-It has most of the functionality you want, you can program modes for home, away and sleep.
-Create schedules which can be overruled based on the motion sensor and change the temperature with your smartphone.
+It has most of the functionality you want, you can program modes for home, away, and sleep.
+Create schedules that can be overruled based on the motion sensor and change the temperature with your smartphone.
 As for the smart part, it can connect to almost any smart hub or virtual assistant, making your house smarter.